 White chocolate contains cocoa butter, milk solids, and sugar.
 White chocolate which contains any other type of fat except cocoa butter or white candy melts are not real white chocolate.
 If you're not sure about the quality of the chocolate you're buying, you should just the ingredient list on the packaging.

-Easy white chocolate and vanilla bundt cake recipe
+Best white chocolate cake recipe with white ganache

 For the cake: